 Tsiknopempti is is a part of the traditional celebrations for Carnival.
 Similar to the Mardi Gras or Fat Tuesday.
-According to the Greek Orthodox tradition, it is celebrated on the Thursday that marks the beginning of the last weekend that you are allowed to eat meat before the beginning the lent.
+According to the Greek Orthodox tradition, it is celebrated on the Thursday before Ash Monday which marks the start of the Greek Orthodox Lent.
+This year will be celebrated on February 16th.

-Tsiknopempti that literally translates to Smoked or Smelly Thursday is a popular day in Greece with people preparing grills or going out to eat and enjoying as much meat as possible.
-It is a day of feast but also a social event as improvised grills are set to public spaces and people are invited for a kerasma (treat).
+Tsiknopempti, sometimes also called Fat Thursday, is a popular day in Greece, a time for celebration, indulging in food, and festivities, as well as a time for reflection and preparation for the upcoming fasting period of Lent.
+People are preparing grills or going out to eat and enjoying as much meat as possible with live music and dancing.
+It is a day of the feast but also a social event as improvised grills are set to public spaces and people are invited for a kerasma (treat).

 An equivalent of Tsiknopempti is also celebrated in Germany and Poland, but there they are adhering to the Western calendar for Easter, so the date differs.
 Most Eastern Orthodox and Greek Orthodox church calendars will be in alignment for Tsiknopempti and the rest of the Carnival, Lent, and Easter seasons, but there are some exceptions for faith groups adhering to a different variant of the old calendar.